 Quiet quitting examples

-The impact of quiet quitting and how to identify it
+What is the impact of quiet quitting and how can you identify it?

 Quiet quitting will look different depending on the employee, their attitude towards their work, their motivations and their ambitions.
 This can make it a difficult phenomenon to identify, which is why having the right tools, systems and training programmes in place will help.